scott-anderson-wc/cs210pub/assignments/project/project.md

 var defaultTag = 'personal';
 ```

-To format a task, the user just specifies a CSS rule matching the name of
+To format a task, the developer just specifies a CSS rule matching the
-the tag as a class.
-Similarly, formatting for completed tasks can be
+name of the tag as a class.
+Similarly, formatting for completed tasks can
-specified by the user by customizing the `done` class.
+be specified by the developer by customizing the `done` class.

 ```
 :::CSS